-President Trump tweeted last week that Former U.S. Ambassador to the United Nations John Bolton would be taking over as National Security advisor with the departure of H.R.
+President Trump tweeted last week that Former U.S. Ambassador to the United Nations John Bolton would be taking over as National Security Adviser following the departure of H.R.
 McMaster.
 In 2007, Adjunct Professor and Iran nuclear deal expert Jo-Anne Hart joined Chris Matthews to debate Bolton about a possible U.S. invasion of Iran.
 With the anouncement of his new position in President Trump's cabinet, Hart reflects on their conversation and outlines why she sees his actions and ideas as "dangerous".

 A. I debated John Bolton because he was dangerously wrong about regime change in Iran.
 He remains impervious to key foreign policy lessons from US wars in the Middle East.
 Bolton is likely to continue his dangerous harangue on the need for the US to get the clerics out of business running Iran.
 His bluster and tough talk might well appeal to President Trump who tends towards bumper sticker foreign policy, but the US is in no position at all to bring about regime change in Iran.
 More importantly, there is no need to even try.
 Iran is stable and its population is not anti-American.